SecureIdentityAlliance/osia/src/doc/functional-specifications.rst

 -------------------------

-This chapter describes in pseudo code the following group of services.
+This chapter describes the following group of services.

 - UIN management.
 This service can be implemented by PR, by CR or by another system.
 We will consider it is provided by a system called *UIN Generator*.